karmaniverous/stan/.stan/system/stan.todo.md

 ---

 - feat(live/summary): Add a dedicated CANCELLED count to the live summary using the same ◼ symbol shown in the table.
 Cancellations are no longer included in the FAIL count.
-  - TTY summary: “… • ⏱ <waiting> • ✔ <ok> • ◼ <cancelled> • ✖ <fail> • ⏱ <timeout>”
+  - TTY summary: “… • ⏱ <waiting> • ✔ <ok> • ◼ <cancelled> • ✖ <fail> • ⏱ <quiet> • ⏱ <stalled> • ⏱ <timeout>”
-  - BORING summary: “… • waiting N • OK N • CANCELLED N • FAIL N • TIMEOUT N” - Status row rendering remains unchanged.
+  - BORING summary: “… • waiting N • running N • OK N • CANCELLED N • FAIL N • quiet N • stalled N • TIMEOUT N” - Status row rendering remains unchanged.
 - fix(cancel/exit): Ensure `stan run` exits promptly after user cancellation (q/Q/Ctrl+C) in CLI runs by explicitly calling `process.exit(1)` once children are signaled and the live renderer has been stopped (skipped under tests).
 This returns control to the shell and prevents further script output after cancel.

 - fix(cancel/live): Preserve finished rows and keep their final values on cancel; finalize durations for in‑flight rows at the moment of cancellation; do not clobber output paths that have already been written. - Renderer: add cancelPending() to mark only waiting/running/quiet/stalled rows as cancelled; compute duration from startedAt; leave done/error/timedout/killed rows untouched so their status/time/path remain visible.